Police investigating death of US ice hockey player from skate blade cut in English game

 “Undoubtedly, this moment in time casts a somber shadow upon our global sporting community, serving as a stark reminder of our collective responsibilities as custodians of the sport.
 As in all sports, the safety of our players must take precedence above all else.”

-Johnson’s death and its aftermath reverberated around the hockey community Monday, with moments of silence held around the NHL and the Penguins adding “AJ 47” decals to their helmets.
+Johnson’s death and its aftermath reverberated around the hockey community, with moments of silence held around the NHL and the Penguins adding “AJ 47” decals to their helmets.

+The Anaheim Ducks joined the Penguins at center ice for a tribute to Johnson before Monday’s game.

+A black-and-white photo of Johnson was displayed on the scoreboard and a white spotlight on center ice.
+The video tribute included Johnson’s debut in Nashville and his first NHL goal in Minnesota.
+Instead of a moment of silence, the Penguins asked for one final cheer for Johnson, as fans applauded and players tapped their sticks around the center circle.

 “It’s an incredible tragedy,” Pittsburgh coach Mike Sullivan said.
 “He was a great kid.
 It was a privilege to be his coach.”